 - Forklift accidents, especially considering their weight and power

-- Defective, unsafe work equipment either due to faulty design, bad manufacturing, or poor maintenance
+- Defective, unsafe work equipment, either due to faulty design, lousy manufacturing, or poor maintenance

 - Falling equipment or debris, especially building materials

-- Scaffolding accidents, a common fall from height
+- Scaffolding accidents, a typical fall from height

 - “Stuck-in-between” accidents, where a worker becomes stuck between two massive items, whether it is equipment or structures

-Many times, Jonathan sees that employers can be liable for construction work injury claims because of their failure to live up to its duty of care.
+Jonathan often sees that employers can be liable for construction work injury claims because of their failure to live up to their duty of care.
 It is reasonable to expect, as a worker, that your employer will ensure that:

-- You and the rest of the crew are properly trained to do your jobs safely
+- You and the rest of the crew are appropriately trained to do your jobs safely

-- You and the rest of the crew are qualified to do the job (and do it safely)
+- You and the rest of the team are qualified to do the job (and do it safely)

 - You and the rest of the crew have all necessary safety equipment that is in good condition